victiny23/AgenticOmics/EXTERNAL_ACCESS_FIX.md

 # 🌍 External Access Fix

 ## Problem Solved
 **Issue**: Application was accessible from external networks on initial startup, but lost external access after restart.
+When trying to access from external URLs, a "Bad Gateway" error was shown.

+**Root Cause**:
-**Root Cause**: The standard startup script (`start-app.sh`) was not configured to use the external runtime environment URLs and ports.
+1. The standard startup script (`start-app.sh`) was not configured to use the external runtime environment URLs and ports.
 When restarting the application, it would default to local-only access.
+2. The API Gateway was not properly configured to handle CORS requests from external domains.
+3. The API Gateway routes were not using environment variables for service addresses.

 ## Solution Implemented ✅